 Symmetry exists in different forms, from simple rotational symmetry to more complicated fractal symmetry.

 You can experiment with as many types of symmetry as you like.
-Here are the most common ones that many photographers like to include in their photos.
+Here are the most common ones that many photographers like to use to enhance their photos.

 Vertical symmetry is the most common type of symmetry.
 Draw an imaginary vertical line at the center of your composition.
 If both sides are symmetrical, your photo will look visually appealing.